ANOVA

 The Model

 For this example, we’re testing for a significant difference in stem_length using ANOVA.
-In R, we’re using lm() to run the ANOVA, and then using broom::glance() and broom::tidy() to view the results in a table format.
+Before getting the sums of squares and associated p-values from the ANOVA, we need to fit a linear model.
+In R, we’re using lm() to fit the model, and then using broom::glance() and broom::tidy() to view the results in a table format.

 The glance function gives us a summary of the model diagnostic values.